SYNNEX Co. (NYSE:SNX) Shares Bought by Zurcher Kantonalbank Zurich Cantonalbank

 Zurcher Kantonalbank Zurich Cantonalbank raised its position in SYNNEX Co.
 (NYSE:SNX) by 1.9% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 4,511 shares of the business services provider’s stock after buying an additional 84 shares during the period.
 Zurcher Kantonalbank Zurich Cantonalbank’s holdings in SYNNEX were worth $549,000 at the end of the most recent reporting period.

 Other hedge funds have also recently bought and sold shares of the company.
 Pinebridge Investments L.P. acquired a new stake in SYNNEX in the 1st quarter worth about $34,000.
-IFP Advisors Inc boosted its holdings in SYNNEX by 1,365.0% in the 2nd quarter.
-IFP Advisors Inc now owns 586 shares of the business services provider’s stock worth $73,000 after buying an additional 546 shares during the last quarter.
-Lazard Asset Management LLC boosted its holdings in SYNNEX by 1,750.0% in the 1st quarter.
-Lazard Asset Management LLC now owns 814 shares of the business services provider’s stock worth $93,000 after buying an additional 770 shares during the last quarter.
-Eaton Vance Management acquired a new stake in SYNNEX in the 1st quarter worth about $105,000.
+IFP Advisors Inc boosted its holdings in shares of SYNNEX by 1,365.0% during the 2nd quarter.
+IFP Advisors Inc now owns 586 shares of the business services provider’s stock worth $73,000 after purchasing an additional 546 shares during the last quarter.
+Lazard Asset Management LLC boosted its holdings in shares of SYNNEX by 1,750.0% during the 1st quarter.
+Lazard Asset Management LLC now owns 814 shares of the business services provider’s stock worth $93,000 after purchasing an additional 770 shares during the last quarter.
+Eaton Vance Management acquired a new position in shares of SYNNEX during the 1st quarter worth approximately $105,000.
 Finally, FORA Capital LLC acquired a new position in shares of SYNNEX during the 1st quarter worth approximately $122,000.
 Institutional investors own 70.60% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Friday, July 30th.
-Shareholders of record on Friday, July 16th were given a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a yield of 0.62%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, July 30th.
+Shareholders of record on Friday, July 16th were paid a $0.20 dividend.
 The ex-dividend date of this dividend was Thursday, July 15th.
-SYNNEX’s payout ratio is 5.85%.
+This represents a $0.80 annualized dividend and a dividend yield of 0.62%.
+SYNNEX’s dividend payout ratio (DPR) is 5.85%.

 Several research analysts have recently weighed in on the company.
-Raymond James boosted their target price on SYNNEX from $125.00 to $140.00 and gave the stock a “strong-buy” rating in a report on Friday, June 25th. boosted their target price on SYNNEX from $120.00 to $155.00 and gave the stock a “buy” rating in a report on Monday, May 24th.
-Barrington Research boosted their target price on SYNNEX from $130.00 to $140.00 and gave the stock an “outperform” rating in a report on Monday, June 28th.
-Finally, Citigroup restated a “buy” rating and set a $155.00 target price (up from $120.00) on shares of SYNNEX in a report on Monday, May 24th.
-Two equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the company.
-The company has an average rating of “Buy” and a consensus target price of $131.00.
+Citigroup restated a “buy” rating and set a $155.00 target price (up from $120.00) on shares of SYNNEX in a report on Monday, May 24th.
+Barrington Research boosted their target price on SYNNEX from $130.00 to $140.00 and gave the stock an “outperform” rating in a report on Monday, June 28th. lifted their price target on shares of SYNNEX from $120.00 to $155.00 and gave the company a “buy” rating in a research report on Monday, May 24th.
+Finally, Raymond James lifted their price target on shares of SYNNEX from $125.00 to $140.00 and gave the company a “strong-buy” rating in a research report on Friday, June 25th.
+Two analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the stock.
+SYNNEX currently has a consensus rating of “Buy” and a consensus target price of $131.00.

-In other SYNNEX news, CEO Dennis Polk sold 1,298 shares of the business’s stock in a transaction on Monday, August 2nd.
-The shares were sold at an average price of $118.26, for a total value of $153,501.48.
-Following the completion of the transaction, the chief executive officer now owns 129,159 shares in the company, valued at $15,274,343.34.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Kevin M. Murai sold 4,275 shares of the business’s stock in a transaction on Tuesday, June 8th.
-The stock was sold at an average price of $128.37, for a total transaction of $548,781.75.
-Following the completion of the transaction, the director now owns 9,251 shares of the company’s stock, valued at approximately $1,187,550.87.
+In other SYNNEX news, Director Kevin M. Murai sold 4,275 shares of the business’s stock in a transaction on Thursday, August 12th.
+The shares were sold at an average price of $126.09, for a total value of $539,034.75.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Ann F. Vezina sold 2,196 shares of the business’s stock in a transaction on Wednesday, June 30th.
+The stock was sold at an average price of $121.70, for a total transaction of $267,253.20.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 28,454 shares of company stock worth $3,502,882.
-3.00% of the stock is owned by corporate insiders.
+In the last 90 days, insiders sold 28,454 shares of company stock valued at $3,502,882.
+Insiders own 3.00% of the company’s stock.

 SYNNEX Profile